lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 # Rule definition

 A rule is either a C/D or an F/R rule.
-A rule is identified by the rule ID value and its associated length.
+A rule is identified by the length and value of its rule ID.
 The YANG grouping rule-id-type defines the structure used to represent a rule ID.
-Length of 0 is allowed to represent an implicit rule.
+A length of 0 is allowed to represent an implicit rule.

 Three types of rules are defined in {{RFC8724}}:

-* Compression: a compression rule is associated to the rule ID.
+* Compression: a compression rule is associated with the rule ID.
-* No compression: nothing is associated to the rule ID.
+* No compression: nothing is associated with the rule ID.
-* Fragmentation: fragmentation parameters are associated to the rule ID.
+* Fragmentation: fragmentation parameters are associated with the rule ID.
 Fragmentation is optional and feature "fragmentation" should be set.

 ~~~~~